 The project, sponsored by the Downtown Lexington Management District, aimed to bring beauty and light to a pedestrian and traffic heavy part of downtown that has been vacant for some time.
 Not only does the project create added beauty, but it calls new attention to the office space available for rent and highlights a local business, in this case a boutique.

-The goal of the commission was to show the viability and affordability of large scale dye-sublimation prints on aluminum.
-Creating artwork at this size in traditional mediums would price many organizations out of public art projects.
+The goal of the commission was foremost to illuminate a dark street in the center of downtown.
+The success of the project relies on the affordability of large scale dye-sublimation prints on aluminum.
+Creating artwork at this size in traditional mediums would price many neighborhoods out of public art projects.
 By creating small scale work which can then be reproduced at larger sizes with gallery quality materials, this project is a template for affordable high quality public art.

 Keeneland Foundation (2006)

 Seven original pieces commissioned to celebrate the beauty and history of Keeneland Racecourse.
 Limited edition prints created to benefit the Keeneland Foundation.

 The series collectively embodies the spirit of Walt Whitman who said in his 1855 essay, Preface to the Leaves of Grass: “Here is not merely a Nation but a teeming Nation of Nations”.

 The project offers a promise of hope in uncertain times.
 It reframes and reclaims America and her principles of equality and justice for all with paintings entitled My Country, Of Thee, I Sing, Sweetland, Of Liberty O Beautiful, Crowned, Thy Good, Sea 2 and Shining.
 These phrases were pulled from the songs we sang as children – “My Country, Tis of Thee” and “America the Beautiful”.